jastev/azure-intro/storage/accounts.md

 any of the four kinds of data.
 This kind of storage account has two performance tiers, standard and premium.

-Standard accounts are backed by mechanical disks, and support fewer "I/O Operations Per Second" ([IOPS](https://docs.microsoft.com/en-us/azure/storage/storage-scalability-targets)).
+Standard accounts are backed by mechanical disks, and support fewer (20k) "I/O Operations Per Second" ([IOPS](https://docs.microsoft.com/en-us/azure/storage/storage-scalability-targets)).
 The specs for standard accounts are not guaranteed; as they are approached the storage service will begin returning HTTP status codes of 503 (Server Busy) or 500 (Operation Timeout).

-At creation time, you can choose the kind of data redundancy you need for the standard account: locally redundant storage (LRS) makes multiple copies within the same data center; zone redundant storage (ZRS) makes copies in two paired datacenters that are usually geographically "close"; globally
+At creation time, you can choose the kind of data replication you need for the standard account: locally redundant storage (LRS) makes multiple copies within the same data center; zone redundant storage (ZRS) makes copies in two paired datacenters that are usually geographically "close"; globally